Published: Tuesday, Jan. 22nd, 2019

 The stone blessing ceremony follows a similar path, with each guest either bringing a small stone with them -- sometimes from faraway places -- or picking one up from a table at the entrance.
 At the cue from the officiant, each guest blesses their stone.
 After the ceremony, everyone adds their stone to a jar where together, they represent the collective well-wishes of the guests.

-Readings by Friends and Family: If the couple wants to honor specific guests during the wedding ceremony, the officiant can invite them to do a reading during the ceremony.
+If the couple wants to honor specific guests during the wedding ceremony, the officiant can invite them to do a reading during the ceremony.
 Do your guests have additional talents?
-No problem!
-They can even be asked to sing or play an instrument during the procession or recession.
+If so, they can even be asked to sing or play an instrument during the procession or recession.

 We have discovered that promoting wedding guests from witnesses to honored participants, even if only in a small way, increases the meaningfulness of the wedding ceremony for everyone and is well worth the effort!
 And at the end of the day, that is why it’s so important to decide who will officiate your wedding: so that you can begin planning a truly unique and memorable ceremony.